Omar10lfc/Audio-Classification-Using-CNN/ReadMe.md

 ### 10. Conclusion & Next Steps
 - Summarizes the workflow and results.
 - Suggests improvements such as advanced architectures, transfer learning, and hyperparameter tuning.

-## Summarized Description
-This notebook delivers a comprehensive pipeline for urban sound classification using deep learning.
-It covers all stages from data exploration to model deployment, providing clear code, visualizations, and explanations.
-The approach leverages Mel spectrograms and a robust CNN architecture, achieving strong performance on the UrbanSound8K dataset.
-The workflow is modular and extensible, making it a solid foundation for further research or real-world applications in environmental sound recognition.